nanoexpress/nanoexpress/docs/routes.md

 Routes are intellectual, not only good, because if your routes are simple, library uses direct calling to `uWebSockets.js` which improves response time by 30-40% and responses performance will be almost equal to `uWebSockets.js.

-Performance tip: _Using many middlewares may slow response performance_
+Performance tip: \_Using many middlewares may slow response

 ## Async route